Everton F.C.: Colours and badge

 At the end of the 1937–38 season, Everton secretary Theo Kelly, who later became the club's first manager, wanted to design a club necktie.
 It was agreed that the colour be blue, and Kelly was given the task of designing a crest to be featured on the necktie.
 He worked on it for four months until deciding on a reproduction of Everton Lock-Up, which stands in the heart of the Everton district.
 The Lock-Up has been linked with the Everton area since its construction in 1787.
 It was originally used as a bridewell to incarcerate mainly drunks and minor criminals and it still stands on Everton Brow.
 The Lock-Up was accompanied by two laurel wreaths on either side and, according to the College of Arms in London, Kelly chose to include the laurels as they were the sign of winners.
 The crest was accompanied by the club motto, "Nil satis nisi optimum", meaning "Nothing but the best is good enough".
 The ties were first worn by Kelly and the Everton chairman, Mr. E. Green, on the first day of the 1938–39 season.

 The club rarely incorporated a badge of any description on their shirts.
-An interwoven "EFC" design was adopted between 1922 and 1930 before the club reverted to plain royal blue shirts until 1972 when bold "EFC" lettering was added.
+An interwoven "EFC" design was adopted between 1922 and 1930, before the club reverted to plain royal blue shirts until 1972, when bold "EFC" lettering was added.
 The crest designed by Kelly was first used on the team's shirts in 1978 and has remained there ever since, while undergoing gradual change to become the version used today.

 In May 2013, the club launched a new crest to improve the reproducibility of the design in print and broadcast media, particularly on a small scale.
-Critics suggested that it was external pressure from sports manufacturer Nike, Inc. that evoked the redesign as the number of colours had been reduced and the radial effect was removed, which made the kit more cost efficient to reproduce.
+Critics suggested that it was external pressure from sports manufacturer Nike that evoked the redesign as the number of colours had been reduced and the radial effect was removed, which made the kit more cost efficient to reproduce.
 The redesign was poorly received by supporters, with a poll on an Everton fan site registering a 91% negative response to the crest.
 A protest petition reached over 22,000 signatures before the club offered an apology and announced a new crest would be created for the 2014–15 season with an emphasis on fan consultation.
 Shortly afterwards, the Head of Marketing left the club.
 The latest crest was revealed by the club on 3 October 2013.
 After a consultation process with the supporters, three new crests were shortlisted.
 In the final vote, the new crest was chosen by almost 80% of the supporters that took part and began being used in July 2014.